sRassmann/YODA/README.md

 </p>

 ### Dataset JSON
-You will need to create a JSON file specifying your data, similar to the inference cases explained above.
+You will need to create a JSON file specifying your data, similar to the inference cases [explained previously](#Dataset-JSON-definition).
 Some examples (for IXI, BraTS, and the Gold Altas) for creating these JSONs can be found at [`nb/config_creation`](nb/config_creation).

 ### Start training